munishasharma/cypress/README.md

 # Folder structure:-

 1) fixtures

-	a) config.json:- configurations like reporting configurations is available
+	1) config.json:- Configurations like reporting configurations is available.
-	b) locators.json:-Data Selectors will be available here
+	2) locators.json:-Data Selectors will be available here.

 2) integration
-	a) login.jstest cases for Login Functionality)
+	1) login.js:- Test cases for Login Functionality.
-	b) setting.js ( Test cases for setting)
+	2) setting.js:- Test cases for setting.

-3) plugins ( I don't have any plugin at the moment, but plugins will be available here)
+3) plugins:- I don't have any plugin at the moment, but plugins will be available here)

 5) supports
-	a) commands.js
+	1) commands.js
-	b) constants.js (Constants will be available here)
+	2) constants.js:-Constants will be available here)
-	c) helperFile.js ( common functions to reuse will be available here)
+	3) helperFile.js:-Common functions to reuse will be available here)